-Verification of Sufficient Funds Pursuant to Federal regulations, all students must demonstrate proof of sufficient funds.
+Verification of Sufficient Funds Pursuant to Federal regulations, all students obtaining a student visa must demonstrate proof of sufficient funds for tuition and living expenses for 9 months or the duration of their program of study (whichever is less).
 This is calculated as tuition plus \$2,000 a month for living expenses to cover the program of study.
 Financial statements can be submitted in the form of original bank statements, bank letters, and/or statements of available credit and must bear the financial institution's seal and have the account holder name.
 If the account holder is not the applicant, an affidavit of support must accompany the documents.
+(Not required for Intensives)